maximal/gitlab-code-quality/README.md

 			"last": false,
 			// Run Psalm and PHP CodeSniffer with `--no-cache` and ECX with `--clear-cache` "cache": false,
+			// Strict mode:
+			// `false` to return non-zero exit code only if critical errors are found (for example, PHP parsing errors)
+			// `true` to return non-zero exit code if any issues are found "strict": false,

 			// Run Psalm if it exists in `vendor/bin`
 			"psalm": true,